Classifying Infinity Topoi via Weighted Limits: Introduction

 The theory of \textit{classifying topoi} represents a central aspect of topos theory.
 Its relevance emerged from the Grothendieck school, who initially identified the \textit{classifying topos} of $G$-torsors for $G$ a group scheme (see the introduction of \cite{moerdijk2006classifying}).
 The notion was later developed by the work of Monique Hakim in her PhD thesis, mostly motivated by ringed topoi \cite{hakim2019topos}.
 Finally, a complete theory of classifying topoi emerged in the community of categorical logic via the notion of \textit{geometric theory} \cite{Johnstone,talkj}.

-The classifying topos $\mathsf{Set}[\mathbb{T}]$ of a geometric theory $\mathbb{T}$ provides access to the so called \textit{generic model} of a theory, which controls the generic behavior of the whole theory.
+The classifying topos $\mathsf{Set}[\mathbb{T}]$ of a geometric theory $\mathbb{T}$ provides access to the so-called \textit{generic model} of a theory, which controls the generic behavior of the whole theory.

-Besides many applications to logic (see part D of \cite{Johnstone}), some early applications to algebraic geometric were observed by Wraith \cite{wraith2006generic}, and later displayed by Blechschmidt \cite{blechschmidt2021using,blechschmidt2018elementary}, whose work has influenced and inspired many in the last years \cite{blechschmidt2020general,cherubini2024foundation,cherubini2024projective} in the general topic of synthetic algebraic geometry.
+Besides many applications to logic (see part D of \cite{Johnstone}), some early applications to algebraic geometry were observed by Wraith \cite{wraith2006generic}, and later displayed by Blechschmidt \cite{blechschmidt2021using,blechschmidt2018elementary}, whose work has influenced and inspired many other researchers in the last years \cite{blechschmidt2020general,cherubini2024foundation,cherubini2024projective} in the general topic of synthetic algebraic geometry.
 Many other applications of this technology to other fields of mathematics have been provided by Caramello \cite{caramello2023unification,caramello2016grothendieck}.